jackjury/entl-onboardingclient/readme.md

 # TO DO

-- [ ] Post data to backend
+- [x] Post data to backend
-- [ ] Set Next of Kin based on attribute, not freelancer
+- [x] Set Next of Kin based on attribute, not freelancer

+- [ ] Check for validation before allowing submit
+- [ ] post submit message